hardisj/erinsaudiocorner/content/english/Drive Units/Kef-Q100-Drive-Unit.md

 ### End

-If you like what you see here and want to help me keep it going or help me buy my wife some flowers so she doesn't beat me for spending all my time in the garage, there’s a Paypal Contribute button at the bottom of each page.
-Thanks!
+If you like what you see here and want to help me keep it going, there’s a Paypal Contribute button at the bottom of each page.
+Just provide what you can.
+Every little bit is truly appreciated.

+<br>Thanks!</b>

 ![john_candy_ha](https://66.media.tumblr.com/42cea48d4c1e08498d509c685ab77a54/tumblr_o99hfoHe0C1qfr6udo1_500.gif)